damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 * know a domain really well and radiate that knowledge
 * train new people
 * are the go-to person when people on the team have development questions

+## Success Criteria
+You know you are doing a good job as a Developer when:

+* You are solving issues and contributing code assigned to milestones well before the milestone comes up.
+* Your contributions adhere tightly to the [Contribution Guidelines](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md).
+* Service Engineers are delighted with your responsiveness and solutions.
+* Your documentation is crystal clear.
+* Your interaction with the rest of the GitLab community is constructive and positive.
+* You show initiative in pro-actively improving code and processes to make the life of all developers easier.

 ## Requirements